1879 Chicago mayoral election: Socialist Labor nomination of Ernest Schmidt

+Greenback efforts to run a nominee

+Harrison had originally also been approached by the Socialists and the Greenback Party to run on their tickets, before running as the Democratic Party nominee.
+At a March 8 meeting at Hershey Music Hall, the city's Greenbacks voted to offer Harrison their nomination, though he was non-committal as to whether he would accept if nominated by them.
+Some at the meeting opposed the nomination, due to Harrison not being a member of their party.
+Advocates of his nomination touted Harrison as an ally of the working class man.
+T. P. Jones (a rolling mill employee) was also placed into consideration in the convention roll call.

+Harrison's candidacy was ultimately supported by the Greenbacks.
+However, the South Town Greenbackers had first held their own convention on March 15, where they nominated Perry H. Smith (who was in attendance at the meeting).

 Campaign

-Harrison, who had also been approached by the Socialists and the Greenback Party to run on their tickets, ran as the Democratic Party nominee.
-Harrison's experience in national politics in congress appealed to conservative Democrats like Potter Palmer and Levi Leiter, and his liberal views on liquor consumption and gambling appealed to Democrats such as Michael C. McDonald.

-After incumbent Republican Monroe Heath declined to seek reelection, the Republican Party nominated Wright.
 Wright, a member of the Chicago Board of Trade, would be criticized for having been an inadequate candidate, lacking in energy, charisma, and appearing overly-calculated.

 The Chicago Tribune sided against Harrison, arguing that his election would constitute "bummer restoration".

-The previous year the Socialist Labor Party had experienced several successes, seeing the election of one of its nominees for Chicago alderman be elected in the Spring 1878 elections and three of its nominees for state legislature be elected in the Fall 1878 elections.
-Fresh off of these successes, the Socialist Labor Party fielded a full ticket of candidates for in municipal elections.
-Socialist.
-Their mayoral nominee Dr. Ernest Schmidt helped lead the party to more than double its vote share in the city's elections and see the election of an additional three aldermen.
-Schmidt had formerly been a Republican.
-Schmidt had a strong reputation of being "incorruptible".
+Schmidt, helped to lead the Socialist Labor Party to more than double its vote share in the city's elections and see the election of an additional three aldermen.

 The Socialist Labor Party had proved particularly adept at attracting German Republican and liberal voters away from the Republican Party.
 They also attracted strong support from the city's Bohemian population.
 After the municipal elections, some would blame the Socialist Labor Party for having a spoiler effect, having siphoned away would-be Republican supporters.
 The Illinois Staats-Zeitung wrote that, "The socialist have succeeded in deciding the election, to be sure not the advantage of their own candidates, but rather for the Democrats against the Republicans."
 Dr. Schmidt agreed that blame for the underperformance of the Republican ticket could be attributed to the Republican Party's loss of liberal German voters to the Socialist Labor Party.
 Nevertheless, others have cast doubt on the idea that Schmidt acted as a spoiler to Wright's campaign.
 It is in fact, quite possible that the socialist nominee had taken thousands of likely Democratic voters away from Harrison.

 During the campaign, Harrison adopted a pet eagle, and would bring it with him on the stump.
 He would ride around town in a horse-drawn wagon, with his eagle, and with a banner attached to the wagon reading "Carter's Eagle and Victory".
 While derided by Republicans as a cheap campaign stunt, this levity was appreciated by many voters.
 This led to Harrison being affectionately nicknamed "the Eagle".